 Frances Slocum State Park

-Picnicking: Picnic areas are available year-round.
-Picnic facilities include drinking water fountains, restrooms, garbage and recycling receptacles, charcoal grills and charcoal disposal pits.
+Picnicking: Some picnic areas are available year round.
+Picnic facilities include drinking water fountains, modern restrooms, trash and recycling receptacles, charcoal grills, and charcoal disposal pits.
 All areas are available on a first-come, first-served basis.
 Three ADA accessible picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Boating: electric motors only